Science Mentorship Program

 Why join the Science Mentorship Program:

-The Science Mentorship Program offers both Mentors and Mentees a valuable and flexible leadership opportunity that builds peer-to-peer connections and wider community relationships.
 Mentor-Mentee partnerships are unique and reflective ways for junior and senior students to engage their skills, providing a space for Mentees to find advice on navigating their university experience and Mentors to make a difference for their fellow Science students.
-Students connect at all community levels through SMP, forging strong networks that can expand into personal, academic, and professional opportunities.

-• Participate in fun Science activities and events
+• Attend Science activities and events

-• Participate in fun Science activities and events
+• Attend Science activities and events

 Time commitment